damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 "grant_type": : REQUIRED

-"public_key": : REQUIRED.
-PEM format.
+"public_key": : REQUIRED. public key in PEM format.
 Note: jwk could also be used.
 Represents the public key chosen by the client in JSON Web Key (JWK) [RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) format as defined in [Section 4.1.3](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.3) of [RFC7515](https://datatracker.ietf.org/doc/html/rfc7515).
 It MUST NOT contain a private key.

 "alg": : REQUIRED An identifier for a JWS asymmetric digital signature algorithm from [IANA.JOSE.ALGS](https://www.iana.org/assignments/jose/jose.xhtml).
 It MUST NOT be none or an identifier for a symmetric algorithm (Message Authentication Code (MAC)).